My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 Speaking like Julie Richmond became a phenomenon known as Valleyspeak, and, forty years on, the overuse of the word like is epidemic.

-OK, maybe not.
-Somehow this crap became common practice.
+OK, maybe that is not how it happened, but somehow this crap became common practice.

 Look.
 I get it.
 Using "like" in a sentence can be used for emphasis, as a pause, or to let your brain catch up with your mouth (I refuse to do it), but using it every few words is just a bad habit.
 You may not even be aware that you're doing it.